memory5ty7/rnbstyle-hge-editor/Instructions.md

 ## Inserting Trainers into the Game

 Download the Sheet you want in .csv format in place it in the .csv folder of rnbstyle-hge-editor.
+The file you get should be quite similar to the [Example File](csv/Example.csv).
 The tool will read **every CSV file in that folder**.

 Run main.py in the *rnbstyle-hge-editor* folder.
 The tool will do a validity check for these parameters and tell you if anything is wrong :
 - Trainer Mon Type